ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 There's perhaps no better time to dive into understanding where viruses like these originate.
 Genome sequence repositories represent a wealthy source of data to understand the diversity of viruses and their relationships with their hosts.
 However, the sheer volume of data and lack of standardisation for some features can make it challenging to use these repositories in practice.
-In this post, I’ll demonstrate the use of the [rentrez](https://docs.ropensci.org/rentrez/) and [taxizedb](https://docs.ropensci.org/taxizedb/) packages to search, retrieve and resolve information about genetic sequences of coronaviruses and their animal hosts - and ask which hosts have the most coronavirus  sequences!
+In this post, I’ll demonstrate the use of the [rentrez](https://docs.ropensci.org/rentrez/) and [taxizedb](https://docs.ropensci.org/taxizedb/) packages to search, retrieve and resolve information about genetic sequences of coronaviruses and their animal hosts - and ask which host species have the most coronavirus sequences been sampled from?

 I’ll focus on NCBI’s GenBank[^1], an open-access repository where sequences are submitted and described by individual users.
 We can look at the exponential rise in viral genome sequences by importing the release dates of those indexed by NCBI’s Genome Reports and plotting a cumulative curve.